Rashed360/distributed-database-pp2/README.md

-This is the part-2 (prototype) of the final project submitted to the "Distributed Database System" course under Projects.
+This is the part-2 (prototype) of our final project submitted to the "Distributed Database System" course under Projects.

 ## Running the application